zer0ed/zer0prompt/README.md

 Installation:
 -------------

-1. place .zer0prompt in your home directory ~
+1. place the zer0prompt directory in your home directory ~
 2. add the following lines to your ~/.bashrc

->  source ~/.zer0prompt
+>  source zer0prompt/zer0prompt
 >  zer0prompt
 >  unset zer0prompt